-William D. Rutherford, AIA | Principal in Charge | 48 years of experience
+William D. Rutherford, AIA | Principal In Charge | 50 Years of Experience

 As a Principal of CRA for more than 20 years, Mr. Rutherford is a strong leader who develops a unique approach strategy for each project, facilitating the effective participation of team members ensuring each project's ultimate success.
-He has completed 40+ jar projects.

-University of Florida, Bachelor of Science in Architecture, 1966; University of Florida & University of Georgia, MBA Graduate Work
+University of Florida, Bachelor of Science in Architecture, 1966